The primary care EHR tune-up

 Primary care didn’t suddenly become “digital.”
 It entered an always-available mode of care.

-In one academic system, researchers tracking electronic health record (EHR) activity found that physicians were spending more time in the record in 2022–2023 than before the COVID-19 pandemic, with measurable growth in inbox time and a sharp rise in portal-based advice requests.
-The same analysis pointed to a familiar pressure point: policy and product decisions — like immediate release of test results — can shift patient questions forward in time, sometimes landing in the message queue before the clinician has even seen the result.
+In one academic system, researchers tracking electronic health record (EHR) activity found that physicians spent more time in the record in 2022 and 2023 than before the COVID-19 pandemic, with measurable increases in inbox time and a sharp rise in portal-based advice requests.
+The same analysis pointed to a familiar pressure point: policy and product decisions — such as immediate release of test results — can shift patient questions forward in time, sometimes landing in the message queue before the clinician has even seen the result.

 The result is an EHR that behaves less like a chart and more like a work distribution engine.
 When documentation expands, it doesn’t just take time; it crowds out other high-value tasks and compresses the day.